Zaloog/kanban-python/README.md

   ```
 ![settings](https://raw.githubusercontent.com/Zaloog/kanban-python/main/images/image_kanban_configure.PNG)

-To create a new custom Columns, you have to edit the `pykanban.ini` manually and add a new columnname + visibility status
+To create a new custom Columns, you have to edit the `pykanban.ini` manually and add a new column name + visibility status
 under the `settings.columns.visible` section.
-This will also be configurable within the application in the future.
+The same way you can also add more file endings or patterns for the `settings.scanner` section.
+Keep in mind the specific separators for that section.
+I am working on an option to customize those things in the future without the need to manual edit the file.

 ## Feedback and Issues
 Feel free to reach out and share your feedback, or open an Issue, if something doesnt work as expected.
 Also check the [Changelog](https://raw.githubusercontent.com/Zaloog/kanban-python/main/CHANGELOG.md) for new updates.
+:warning: With release v0.3.0 kanban-python switched to the [XDG] Basedir Spec.
+So some file migrations and config edits might be
+needed to continue working with your already created boards if you update from `v0.2.X` to `v0.3.X`

 <!-- pyscaffold-notes -->